July 16, 2025, 1:02 pm | Read time: 4 minutes

 2. Using Too Much Detergent

 If too much foam forms during the wash cycle, it’s a clear sign that too much detergent has been used.
-This mistake is also noticeable when removing textiles from the washing machine, as soap residues can be found, which may start to smell unpleasant.
+This mistake is also noticeable when removing the textiles from the washing machine, as soap residues can be found, which may start to smell unpleasant.

 3. Washing Too Infrequently at a Minimum of 60 Degrees Celsius

-A great tip to save energy when washing is to wash clothes at 30 degrees Celsius instead of 40.
+A great tip to save energy while washing is to wash clothes at 30 degrees Celsius instead of 40.
 However, it’s important to wash at 60 degrees Celsius at least once a month.
 “Such a wash cycle serves the hygiene of the washing machine and prevents the formation of thick slime layers in parts of the machine where water is always present,” explains Bernd Glassl.

 4. Not Removing Laundry from the Drum